America’s Covert War in East Africa

 ‘If you want to understand how US renditions and secret detentions work in Africa and how allies of Washington such as the UK have supported these Counter-Terrorism efforts — buy this book.
 A really sobering and important book to read.’ — Alex Vines, Head of the Africa Programme, Chatham House

 ‘Clara Usiskin takes the reader on a journey through Britain’s colonial past and Al Qaeda’s attacks in the 1990s to the modern cyber confrontation in the region.
-A book full of fascinating insight and episodes, revealing the troubling and enduring nature of terrorism in the region.’ — Professor Michael Goodman, King’s College London
+A book full of fascinating insight and episodes, revealing the troubling and enduring nature of terrorism in the region.’ —Michael Goodman, Professor in Intelligence and International Affairs, King’s College London